leukemia-kispi/HiChIP-Analysis/HiChIP.md

 cut -f1,2 <ref.fasta.fai> > <ref.genome>
 ```

-In line with the 4DN project guidelines and from our own experience optimal alignment results are obtained with Burrows-Wheeler Aligner (bwa).
+In line with the 4DN project guidelines optimal alignment results are obtained with Burrows-Wheeler Aligner (bwa).
 Prior to alignment, generate a bwa index file for the chosen reference.

 ```
 bwa index <ref.fasta>
 ```